 The Users service makes it easy to personalize this application's greeting.

 myapp/hello.go again, and replace its contents

 with the following:

 Reload the page in your browser.
-Your application presents you with a link
+When running on the local development server, your application

-When your application is running on App Engine, users will be directed to the Google Accounts sign-in page, then redirected back to your application after successfully signing in or creating an account.
+When your application is running on production App Engine, however, users will be directed to the Google Accounts sign-in page, then redirected back to your application after successfully signing in or creating an account.